 - Allows for the study of large sections of the tissue sample

-- Can be collected fairly quickly and with little or no risk to the patient
+- Can be collected relatively quickly and with little or no risk to the patient

-- Gives clinicians an important diagnostic tool and allows them the ability to examine the internal architecture of various cells and tissues
+- Gives clinicians an essential diagnostic tool and allows them the ability to examine the internal architecture of various cells and tissues.

 The disadvantages of histology and histological staining include:

-- Technique is subject to human error during the preparation and analysis of slides
+- The method is subject to human error during the preparation and analysis of slides

-- This type of staining can be less specific than specialty staining techniques like immunohistochemical (IHC) staining.
+- This type of staining can be less specific than speciality staining techniques like immunohistochemical (IHC) staining.

-- It can sometimes be difficult to identify certain types of cells with this technique, which can affect its value as a diagnostic tool
+- It can sometimes be difficult to identify specific types of cells with this technique, which can affect its value as a diagnostic tool.